dillonkearns/idiomatic-elm-package-guide/README.md

 ### The Basics

 - The [Elm Package Documentation](https://github.com/elm-lang/elm-package) has basic information on publishing a package, and a few design guidelines
-- [Elm Documentation Preview tool (works with Elm 0.19)](https://elm-doc-preview.netlify.com/) is how you see your docs locally before publishing your package.
 - [Official guide for creating Elm docs](http://package.elm-lang.org/help/documentation-format)
 - There is an undocumented syntax for linking to Elm modules and definitions that you can use in your package's doc comments, described in [this tweet](https://twitter.com/janiczek/status/1182047478318809093)